Low-resource expressive text-to-speech using data augmentation: Experiments

 Listener responses from the ablation study are shown in Table \ref{tab:table0}.
 These results show that the signal quality and the style adequacy of our methodology (\textit{B+VC+FT}) significantly outperforms all other models for both speakers, except for the \textit{Female 2} style adequacy, for which the improvement is not statistically different.
 Furthermore, we observe that the separate use of synthetic data and fine-tuning brings improvements in the majority of cases.
 However, the combination of both approaches brings the largest improvements.
 We hypothesise that including synthetic data helps the model to get a better picture of the type of data it has to produce, as it sees much more target data, despite it not being all real data.
 The fine-tuning then helps the model to focus on the actual target space more closely after having seen a lot of neutral and synthetic data.

-\textbf{Data ablation} - To understand how this methodology is affected by the amount of data from the target speaker in the target speaking style and compares to upper anchors, we performed further MUSHRA evaluations.
+\textbf{Data ablation} - To understand how this methodology is affected by the amount of data from the target speaker in the target speaking style and compares to upper anchors, we performed further evaluations between different data reduced (\textit{DR}) and non-data reduced (\textit{non-DR}) scenarios.
 These evaluations compare 5 systems: (\textit{Recs}) recordings, (\textit{non-DR}) TTS models trained on neutral data and the full/non-data reduced newscaster dataset (i.e. 4h for \textit{Female 1}, 7h for \textit{Female 2}), (\textit{DR+VC+FT}) TTS models trained on neutral data, a reduced newscaster dataset (i.e. 45, 30 and 15 min), synthetic data generated via VC and fine-tuned for 4k steps, (\textit{DR}) TTS models trained on neutral data and a reduced newscaster dataset (i.e. 45, 30 and 15 min), and (\textit{Neutral}) a neutral TTS model which has been trained on the neutral dataset only.

 It is expected that (\textit{DR}) performs worse than (\textit{non-DR}), as (\textit{DR}) is the same model as (\textit{non-DR}) but trained on less data (i.e. 5x to 28x less).
 We anticipate that (\textit{DR+VC+FT}), generated via our methodology, reduces (and potentially exceeds) the gap between (\textit{DR}) and (\textit{non-DR}). (\textit{DR+VC+FT}) observes the same amount of recorded data as (\textit{DR}), but makes additional use of the synthetic data and TTS model fine-tuning. (\textit{Recs}) is given as an upper anchor, while (\textit{Neutral}) is given as a lower anchor for the style adequacy metric.
 Every column in Table \ref{tab:table1} is made of one \textit{Female 1} and one \textit{Female 2} MUSHRA evaluation.